 In November, I submitted a grant application to an internal funding competition at Edinburgh Napier University.
 The application was made along with my PhD supervisor, Professor Hazel Hall and I am pleased to say that the bid was successful.

-The grant will support two separate, but related, activities.
+The grant will support two separate, but related activities.
 The first is a one-day networking symposium that will take place in June 2017.
 The theme of the symposium is research priorities in Information Science as related to Everyday Life Information Seeking (ELIS) and Human Information Behaviour (HIB) in online environments.

 By the end of the day, participants will have prioritised themes for future research.
 Their ideas will have been prompted by the keynote speaker, and by the other delegates in group sessions.
-The participants will also have established relationships which can subsequently lead to future research collaborations.
+The participants will also have established relationships that can subsequently lead to future research collaborations.

 I will begin work to plan the symposium later this month and will increase my time spent on the project over the next few months.
 That will be even easier after I submit my thesis in the spring.
 Then, in June and July, I should be working full time on the symposium and the grant proposal.
 As the grant spending needs to be completed by the end of July, I may be finishing up the grant proposal on my own time, but that’s the life of an academic!